 What we don’t: No added stretch and runs small.

 The Outdoor Research Ferrosi Shorts above are an undeniably premium and well-built design, but the $85 price tag will likely deter many budget-conscious shoppers.
 Enter the Columbia Silver Ridge Cargo Shorts, which will save you a considerable $35 while still offering good all-around performance.
 The 100% nylon construction is breathable and dries quickly, making them a great option for hikers and travelers alike.
 Storage is another highlight, including deep and easily accessible hand pockets, three massive cargo-style pockets (two at the back and one on the right leg), and a zippered security pocket on the left thigh.
-All told, for casual summer hiking and backpacking, the Silver Ridge is well appointed and a standout value.
+All told, for casual summer hiking and backpacking, the Silver Ridge is well-appointed and a standout value.

-See the Men's Silver Ridge Cargo Shorts
+See the Silver Ridge Cargo Shorts

 A Durable Short with Great Storage